FAQ Authorisation

 Changes of address are subject to approval, therefore an application for a change of the operating license under pharmaceutical law according to § 65 AMG has to be submitted to the Federal Office for Safety in Health Care.
 The submission is made via the eService Inspections & Monitoring.

-Changes of address that relate to the relocation of an office in the same building are subject to approval if address details, such as staircase and door number, are also listed in the corresponding notice/authorization.
+Changes of address that relate to the relocation of an office in the same building are subject to approval if address details, such as staircase and door number, are also listed in the corresponding notice/authorisation.

 - ad 1. the complete relocation of a licensed establishment, additional production processes or even the production of additional dosage forms.
 This category also includes the processing / production of additional active ingredients (especially toxic or sensitizing active ingredients).

-- ad 2 Any new construction or addition to, or rededication of, rooms in which quality-relevant activities are to be carried out (e.g. production rooms, warehouses, laboratories) must be applied for in advance to the BASG.
+- ad 2.
+Any new construction or addition to, or rededication of rooms in which quality-relevant activities are to be carried out (e.g. production rooms, warehouses, laboratories) must be applied for in advance to the BASG.
 Alterations to rooms must be applied for in advance to the BASG if they result in changes in the flow of materials, personnel or influence existing cleanroom classes.
 Changes of address of office establishments (placing of medicinal products on the market, restricted to office operation / manufacture of medicinal products, restricted to office operation) must be applied for with the BASG immediately upon moving into the new business premises or taking over the new business location in the company register.

 In all cases, the respective change must be mapped in the company's internal quality system.